cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 **Option scope: [global](#global-scope)**

 Use the `emulator-target` option to specify the Mindustry Logic version to be used by the processor emulator.
 When the option is not specified, the target specifie by the `target` option is used for the emulator.
-This option is therefore only useful to emulate executing the coompiled code on a Mindustry processor different from the one used by the compiler.
+This option is therefore only useful to emulate executing the compiled code on a Mindustry processor different from the one used by the compiler.

 For possible values of this option, please see [Option `target`](#option-target).